JonathanWoollett-Light/cogent/README.md

 ## TODO

-Task types:

- - :ballot_box_with_check: = Completable
- - :repeat: = Perpetual

-Tasks:

-1. :ballot_box_with_check: Convolutional layers.
+1. Convolutional layers.
-2. :ballot_box_with_check: Meticulous testing (making sure things work).
+2. Meticulous testing (making sure things work).
-3. :ballot_box_with_check: Optimise usage of VRAM.
+3. Optimise usage of VRAM.
-4. :ballot_box_with_check: Automatic net creation and layer setting from given dataset.
-5. :ballot_box_with_check: Meticulous benchmarking (making sure things are fast).
+4. Meticulous benchmarking (making sure things are fast).
-6. :ballot_box_with_check: Benchmarking against other popular neural network libraries (TensorFlow etc.)
+5. Benchmarking against other popular neural network libraries (TensorFlow etc.)
-6. :repeat: Improve defaults.
-7. :repeat: Learn more.
+6. Automatic net creation and layer setting from given dataset.

 Please note that things may not be developed inorder, it is only my estimation.